 In June 2016, the U.K. elected to withdraw from the European Union in a national referendum ("Brexit").
-Withdrawal negotiations have yet to produce an overall structure for an ongoing relationship between the U.K. and the European Union following Brexit.
-The ongoing uncertainty and potential imposition of border controls and customs duties on trade as a result of Brexit could negatively impact our competitive position, supplier and customer relationships, and financial performance.
+The withdrawal became effective January 31, 2020.
+Negotiations have yet to produce an overall structure for an ongoing relationship between the U.K. and the European Union following Brexit.
+The ongoing uncertainty, especially during the transition period through December 31, 2020, and potential imposition of border controls and customs duties on trade as a result of Brexit could negatively impact our competitive position, supplier and customer relationships, and financial performance.
 The ultimate effects of Brexit will depend on the specific terms of any agreement reached by the U.K. and the European Union.